IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/topology/catalog-api.md

 weight: 0
 ---

-The following details the API to manage descriptors within LM.
+The following details the API to manage descriptors within TNCO.
 Assembly descriptors can be added, listed, updated and deleted.
 Resource descriptors can be listed and deleted but can only be added or updated through the Resource Manager API.

 Associated with each definition are details of the request parameters and responses.
 These include the name of each field plus a brief description and whether the field is mandatory.
 Whether a field is required or not is based on the context of the examples.
 The underlying API definition may mark a field as optional, but in some contexts, the fields must be supplied.